There are 4 main factors in deliverability:

-First, check is If your CNAME records are set up properly.
-You can see it in Administration>Account settings>Account Setup section>VIEW WHITELABELING:
+To check to see if the permissions are set up correctly, you can review the records in Administration>Account settings>Account Setup section>VIEW WHITELABELING:

 If you haven’t set them yet for a new account, follow the steps outlined in this article: https://support.activedemand.com/solution/articles/5000011983-integrating-activedemand-with-your-website-email-server